monikagonciarz/AI4EO_final_project/README.md

-While the direct notebook computation is captured moderately well, it's important to note that interactions with AI models (such as the aid in creating labels for CNN), downloading datasets, or reading online resources aren't easy to quantify, but they definitely add to the footprint.
+While the direct notebook computation is captured moderately well, it's important to note that interactions with AI models (such as the aid in creating labels in IRIS), downloading datasets, or reading online resources aren't easy to quantify, but they definitely add to the footprint.

 The use of AI to support building this notebook arguably makes the environmental cost higher.
 It's a reminder to consider the trade-offs and try to use computing resources meaningfully.